Nathan Bedford Forrest: Fort Pillow massacre

 Forrest's Confederate forces were accused of subjecting captured U.S. Army soldiers to extreme brutality, with allegations of back-shooting soldiers who fled into the river, shooting wounded soldiers, burning men alive, nailing men to barrels and igniting them, crucifixion, and hacking men to death with sabers.
-Forrest's men were alleged to have set fire to a U.S. barracks with wounded U.S. Army soldiers inside In defense of their actions, Forrest's men insisted that the U.S. soldiers, although fleeing, kept their weapons and frequently turned to shoot, forcing the Confederates to keep firing in self-defense.
+Forrest's men were alleged to have set fire to a U.S. barracks with wounded U.S. Army soldiers inside.
+In defense of their actions, Forrest's men insisted that the U.S. soldiers, although fleeing, kept their weapons and frequently turned to shoot, forcing the Confederates to keep firing in self-defense.
 The rebels said the U.S. flag was still flying over the fort, which indicated that the force had not formally surrendered.
-A contemporary newspaper account from Jackson, Tennessee stated that "General Forrest begged them to surrender", but "not the first sign of surrender was ever given".
+A contemporary newspaper account from Jackson, Tennessee, stated that "General Forrest begged them to surrender", but "not the first sign of surrender was ever given".
 Similar accounts were reported in many Confederate newspapers at the time.
-These statements were contradicted by U.S. Army survivors and by the letter of a Confederate soldier who graphically recounted a massacre.
-Achilles Clark, a soldier with the 20th Tennessee cavalry, wrote to his sisters immediately after the battle:
+These statements were contradicted by U.S. Army survivors and by the letter of Achilles Clark, a Confederate soldier with the 20th Tennessee Cavalry who graphically recounted a massacre.
+Clark wrote to his sisters immediately after the battle:

 Following the cessation of hostilities, Forrest transferred the 14 most seriously wounded United States Colored Troops (USCT) to the U.S. steamer Silver Cloud.
-The 226 U.S. Army troops taken prisoner at Fort Pillow were marched under guard to Holly Springs, Mississippi and then convoyed to Demopolis, Alabama.
+The 226 U.S. Army troops taken prisoner at Fort Pillow were marched under guard to Holly Springs, Mississippi, and then convoyed to Demopolis, Alabama.
 On April 21, Capt.
 John Goodwin, of Forrest's cavalry command, forwarded a dispatch listing the prisoners captured.
 The list included the names of 7 officers and 219 white enlisted soldiers.
 According to Richard L. Fuchs, "records concerning the fate of the black prisoners are either nonexistent or unreliable".
 President Abraham Lincoln asked his cabinet for opinions as to how the United States should respond to the massacre.

 At the time of the massacre, General Grant was no longer in Tennessee but had transferred to the east to command all U.S. troops.
 Grant wrote in his memoirs that Forrest, in his report of the battle, had "left out the part which shocks humanity to read".

 Because of the events at Fort Pillow, the U.S. public and press viewed Forrest as a war criminal.
-The Chicago Tribune said Forrest and his brothers were "slave drivers and woman whippers", while Forrest himself was described as "mean, vindictive, cruel, and unscrupulous".
+A Knoxville correspondent for the New York Tribune wrote that Forrest and his brothers were "slave drivers and woman whippers", while Forrest himself was described as "mean, vindictive, cruel, and unscrupulous".
 The Confederate press steadfastly defended Forrest's reputation.